No-Rin

 No-Rin (のうりん, Nōrin) is a Japanese light novel series written by Shirow Shiratori, with illustrations by Kippu.
 A 12-episode anime television series adaptation by Silver Link aired from January to March 2014.
 Funimation streamed the series on their video website.

 Plot

-The sudden retirement of the famous idol Yuka Kusakabe from the entertainment business shocks the world and devastates her biggest fan, a teenager named Kosaku Hata.
+The sudden retirement of the famous idol Yuka Kusakabe from the entertainment industry shocks the world and devastates her biggest fan, a teenager named Kosaku Hata.
 His classmates at the Tamo Agriculture School manage to get him out of his depression and bring him out of his room to attend his classes.
 However, as he does, Kusakabe enters their class under the name Ringo Kinoshita as a transfer student.
 Kosaku realizes he has a once-in-a-lifetime opportunity to get to personally know his dream girl.
 With his group of friends, and under the persuasion of his teacher, he tries to find out why she came to the agricultural school.